Anmol-Baranwal/Anmol-Baranwal/README.md

 👋 Hi!
 I'm Anmol Baranwal, a full-stack developer from India, super into Open Source, and working as a Technical writer for international brands.

-🔥 I have worked with more than 8 international teams like [Taipy](https://github.com/Avaiga/taipy), [CopilotKit](https://github.com/CopilotKit/CopilotKit), [Wing](https://github.com/winglang/wing), reaching an audience of over _250k_.
+🔥 I have worked with more than 8 international teams like [Taipy](https://github.com/Avaiga/taipy), [CopilotKit](https://github.com/CopilotKit/CopilotKit), [Wing](https://github.com/winglang/wing), [Latitude](https://github.com/latitude-dev/latitude), reaching an audience of over _350k_.
 If you need a technical writer, DM me on Twitter or LinkedIn.

 📈 &nbsp; I'm also building my community for open source developers and technical writers at [dub.sh/opensouls](https://dub.sh/opensouls).

-🔖 &nbsp; As a top author on [dev.to/anmolbaranwal](https://dev.to/anmolbaranwal), my content has been featured in prestigious communities like GitHub, resulting in a follower base of over _25k+_ within 6 months.
+🔖 &nbsp; As a top author on [dev.to/anmolbaranwal](https://dev.to/anmolbaranwal), my content has been featured in prestigious communities like GitHub, resulting in a follower base of over _30k+_ within 6 months.

 🚀 &nbsp; I've established myself in the [Top 5%](https://github.com/anuraghazra/github-readme-stats?tab=readme-ov-file#github-stats-card) of GitHub by contributing to _40+_ projects with _200+_ Pull Requests, participating in _500+_ discussions, and earning a lot of reputation.

 🎓 &nbsp; A 100% scholar in CS, I've played a crucial role as a maintainer & contributor of [LinksHub](https://github.com/rupali-codes/LinksHub) to turn it into an open source success story.
-I'm also a part of the core developer team at [Guidlify](https://github.com/Guidlify), connecting sponsors and tech community events.

 🤝 &nbsp; I have learned a lot about the Open Source ecosystem during the past 2 years so I'm guiding others to start their journey with open source in multiple communities on Discord & WhatsApp.